 Harrison still has a long way to go developmentally, but he’s healthy thanks to all the fantastic care and support he received, and that’s all we ever could have wished for.

-If you suffered from any of the issues in this blog post and need support, please call our helpline on 0500 618 140 or visit our support pages.
+If you suffered from any of the issues in this blog post and need support, please call the Bliss helpline or visit our support pages.

 You may also be interested in...